opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 To use trace analytics with Jaeger data, you need to configure error capability for use with trace analytics.
 We provide a sample Docker compose file that contains the required configurations.

+The sample Docker compose file disables security, so we do not recommend that you use it in a production environment.
+{: .note }

 ### Step 1: Run the Docker compose file

 Use the following Docker compose file to enable Jaeger data for trace analytics.
 Copy the following Docker compose file contents and save it as `docker-compose.yml`.